NikolasEnt/cs344-Introduction-to-Parallel-Programming/Problem Set 1/README.md

 ./HW1 path/to/the/input/image
 ```

-The result image is outouted in the build directory.
+The resulting image is outputted in the build directory.
-The program prints out timing of execution in three modes: CUDA, straightforward loop and openCV conversion.
+The program prints out time of execution in three modes: CUDA, straightforward loop and openCV conversion.
 The difference is more sound on big input images.

 ## Sample output